The links on the table below lead to portable document files that can be viewed and printed on any computer with Adobe Acrobat Reader.

 YouTube

-Physics: Chromatophores and Trichromats @
+Physics: Color Mixing - Chromatophores and

-Lessons of Phyz on TpT The biological "pixels" used to camouflage cephalopods, and why your brain invents magenta. |
+TPT The biological "pixels" used to camouflage cephalopods, and why your brain invents magenta. |

 5 |